Pregnancy Weight Gain Calculator

 Don't fret if your weight differs from the recommended one just slightly.
 Your pregnancy will not follow the "ideal" weight gain distribution.
 As soon as you approach your target weight, you should be fine.
 Watch out for the following, though, as these might be some worrying signals:

-If you are in any of the aforementioned situations, don't forget to consult you doctor.
+If you are in any of the situations mentioned above, don't forget to consult your doctor!

 Take a look at the BSA calculator to get a better understanding of your metabolism, too.

 Do we need to change the social norms?

 The current obesity epidemic has brought the topic of weight into focus, not only among scientists.
 The importance of living healthier is nowadays clear to more and more people worldwide.
 For women, pregnancy has been identified as an important area of study for weight control, as excessive weight gain during pregnancy leads to many health complications.
 Then why have women come to embrace pregnancy as a time to gain weight freely?
 Dr. Jennifer Kraschnewski from Penn State College of Medicine stated in her article that it is mainly due to social norms, which can be summarized by the commonly used phrase “ eating for two.”
 In truth, only an additional 300 calories a day are needed to achieve the 25-35 pound weight gain recommended for normal-weight women says in her article Dr. Kraschnewski.